-An out-of-class assignment is the assignment of an employee in a lower job classification to the full-time performance of most of the significant duties, as
+An out-of-class assignment is the assignment of an employee in a lower job classification to the full-time performance of most of the significant duties, as determined by the Court, of a higher job classification due to the absence of the employee in the higher classification for any reason.

+2. Responsibilities

-- 2. Responsibilities - a.
+- a.
 An out-of-class assignment shall be made in writing by the Court Executive Officer or designee, and it shall include a description of the most significant duties to be performed by the employee which qualify them for the assignment. - b.
 After an employee has performed an out-of-class assignment for five (5) working days during the current fiscal year, such employee shall receive five percent (5%) more than their standard hourly rate for any further full day out-of-class assignments during the remainder of such current fiscal year. - c.
 An employee who has been assigned and is receiving payment for an out-of-class assignment for less than thirty (30) consecutive workdays shall not receive such payment for any day or portion of a day when said employee is off on vacation, sick leave, holiday, compensatory time off, or other leave with pay status, but shall receive their standard hourly rate in those instances.
-Furthermore, an employee who terminates from Court service while serving an out-of-class assignment shall only receive their standard hourly rate for payoff of accrued vacation or compensatory time off. - 3.
-Waivers and Exceptions - a.
-Nothing in this Out of Class section shall be construed as limiting the Court's authority to make out-of-class assignments not exceeding thirty (30) consecutive workdays in a fiscal year for vacation relief, or for meeting emergencies or peak work assignments. - b.
-Nothing in this Out of Class section shall be construed as limiting the Court's authority to make out-of-class assignments not exceeding sixty (60) consecutive workdays in a fiscal year.
-Any such assignment may be for the purpose of training an employee.
-Except when assigned to under-fill a position, any such assignment exceeding sixty (60) consecutive workdays in a fiscal year shall be subject to the following: - (1) Written consent by the employee; and a copy of such notice will be provided to Human Resources and the Union; - (2) Placement of such written consent in the employee's personnel file at their request; - (3) The employee whose name appears on a Court eligibility list for appointment shall be given due consideration for promotions when such opportunities occur in the Court;
+Furthermore, an employee who terminates from Court service while serving an out-of-class assignment shall only receive their standard hourly rate for payoff of accrued vacation or compensatory time off. - d.
+An employee asked to perform peer training when it is not specifically mentioned as a job duty in the job description shall receive assignment pay of five percent (5%) for the hours spent doing peer training.
+This does not qualify as an out-of-class assignment.